adlnet/xAPI-Spec/xAPI-Data.md

 only the primary language is known (e.g., English) then use the top level language tag "en", rather than "en-US".
 If the specific regional variation is known, then use the full language code.

-__Note:__ For Chinese languages, the signifcant linguistic diversity represented by "zh" means that the ISO 639 language code is generally insufficient.
+__Note:__ For Chinese languages, the significant linguistic diversity represented by "zh" means that the ISO 639 language code is generally insufficient.

 The content of strings within a language map is plain text.
 It is expected that any formatting code